Credit: Skifenok, Dreamstime.com

 On the other hand, it fell far short of the Zionist dream to return to the ancient homeland of the Jews — Israel.
 Thankfully, the offer was declined because the land was deemed unsuitable.
 However, the question remained: Even though the historical homeland of the Jews is Israel, does it really matter where the Jewish homeland is today?

 Psalm 137 answers that question with an emphatic “Yes!”
 For 2,000 years, Psalm 137:5 has been a cornerstone of Jewish worship and devotion: “If I forget you, Jerusalem, may my right hand forget its skill.”
 For centuries, we longed for, prayed for, and worked for the Jewish return to Jerusalem.
-At times of joy, this verse is read as we remember Jerusalem.
-A small part of every Jewish home is left unfinished to remember the destruction of Jerusalem.
+At times of joy, this verse was read as we remembered Jerusalem.
+A small part of every Jewish home was left unfinished to remember the destruction of Jerusalem.
 Every year on the ninth day of the Hebrew month of Av, we spend the day fasting and crying over Jerusalem.

 Jerusalem.
 Not Poland, not America, and not Uganda.
 Jerusalem is the only capital the Jews have ever had, and Israel is the only Jewish homeland that will ever be!